Stephanie Beard, wanted for fatal New Hampshire stabbing, arrested in Boston

 Police issued a warrant for Beard’s arrest on charges of second degree murder and theft by unauthorized taking after she allegedly stole Glennon’s silver Subaru Impreza.

 Boston Police arrested Beard Saturday and charged her as a fugitive of justice.
-She is expected to be arraigned Monday in Boston Municipal Court.
+On Monday, Beard refused to waive extradition and was ordered held without bail in Boston Municipal Court.